dreamking60/d3-start-to-finish-leanpub/manuscript/23 Flourish popup library.md

-# Flourish popup library
+# Flourish Popup Library

 One of the most useful features you can add to a data visualisation is an **information popup**.
 This is a box that displays information about a selected item.

-For example the final version of the Energy Explorer has a popup that shows the energy mix as numbers:
+For example the final version of Energy Explorer has a popup that shows the energy mix as numbers:

 {width: 33%}
 ![Information popup in Energy Explorer](ef65fec750293006f48c40ea8d47b67f.png)

 It’s possible to implement your own popup using D3 but there are libraries that do this for you.

 A good popup library is Flourish’s [popup component](https://github.com/kiln/flourish-popup).
 This is a popup that’s used in many of Flourish’s templates.
-(Just so you know, at the time of writing this I’m working at Flourish.)

 ## Installing the popup